 Note: Deadlines subject to change.
-For the most current dates, please refer to the Web calendar for Spring 2013.
+For the most current dates, pleae refer to the Web calendar.

 Admissions - Master of Divinity, Master of Theological Studies, and Master of Arts in Christian Ministry

 General Requirements

 Admission to the George W. Truett Theological Seminary is by formal application.
 Truett Seminary complies with all applicable federal and state nondiscrimination laws and does not engage in prohibited discrimination on the basis of race, color, nationality or ethnic origin, sex, age or disability.